shashankatthaluri/shashankatthaluri/README.md

 ## 📫 Contact

 For a quick response, connect with me on [LinkedIn](https://www.linkedin.com/in/shashank-atthaluri/).
-Looking forward to collaborating and sharing our passion for artificial intelligence and development!
+Looking forward to collaborating and sharing our passion for artificial intelligence, Brain Computer Interface and anything and everything!